MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 To be able to understand the history of soft lighting i will look at the ways soft light is created and the effect it produces Jay Holben discribes this process will in two issues of the American Cinematographer entitled Shot Craft: Light Quality 101 [@holbenLightQuality1012020]

 "The closer the source is to your subject, the softer the light will be.
-As light becomes softer, the shadow transition becomes longer and more gradual.
-Soft light is, by its nature, very low in contrast_.
+As light becomes softer, the shadow transition becomes longer and more gradual."

+" Soft light is, by its nature, very low in contrast_.
 It can be non-directional and even feel "sourceless," meaning that it's hard to determine what direction the light is coming from.
 It can hide the texture of an object, even at extreme angles.
 Extremely soft light can create a nearly shadowless environment." @holbenLightQuality1012020

 \begin{figure}[H]
     \centering